On this page

 - non-crime: unsolved.

-A subrogation right is a link recorded between an insurance company and a crime incident property item that indicates that they have claimed legal ownership of the item.
+A subrogation right is a link recorded between an insurance firm and a crime incident property item that indicates that they have claimed legal ownership of the item.

-A subrogation right is exclusive: only one insurance company may record a current right for an item in the context of an incident.
-An insurance company may remove a right to indicate that the claim has been withdrawn.
+A subrogation right is exclusive: only one insurance firm may record a current right for an item in the context of an incident.
+An insurance firm may remove a right to indicate that the claim has been withdrawn.